Music Industry Summer Program

-Ryan Schwabe is a musician, producer, DJ, sound engineer, music programmer and upright bass player.
-He released his debut album 'Radio Recession' in 2009 with his then music partner, Taki76.
-As a music producer and engineer he has worked with Lady Miss Kier of Dee-Lite, Count Bass D, Bilal Oliver, Doodlebug of The Digable Planets, Hezekia and many other others.
+Ryan Schwabe is a musician, producer, sound engineer, music programmer and upright bass player.
+He released his debut album 'Radio Recession' in 2009 with his then music partner, Taki76 and is currently working on a music project called Subglo.
+As a music producer he has worked with Lady Miss Kier of Dee-Lite, Count Bass D, Reef The Lost Cause, Hezekia and many other others.

-Darren Walters: Co-Owner and President of Jade Tree, a revered independent record label known for its caliber of talent, artistic vision and ethical business practices.
+Daren is also co-owner and President of Jade Tree, a revered independent record label known for its caliber of talent, artistic vision and ethical business practices.
 Founded in 1990 by Mr. Walters and Tim Owen, Jade Tree has over 125 releases in its catalog from such luminary Artists as Jets to Brazil, Lifetime, The Promise Ring, Pedro the Lion and Strike Anywhere, among others.
 To date, Jade Tree has sold well over a million albums and continues to have significant impact in the industry where the label is well regarded and widely recognized as a trendsetter.
-Darren has traveled extensively; touring and attending conferences in the USA, Europe, South America and Asia.
-In 2011, Mr. Walters received a Fulbright-Hays grant and participated in a seminar abroad in Brazil where he studied the Brazilian music industry.

 Back to top